-Virginia Beach is perhaps one of the most family friendly beaches in the south!
+Virginia Beach is one of the most family-friendly beaches in the South!
 The main beach, the Oceanfront, has 35 miles of beachfront for your family to enjoy.

-The best time to visit Virginia Beach is between May and September when the water is warm enough for swimming.
-From adventure and water parks to seafood and beautiful beachfront, Virginia Beach has a little something for everyone in the family.
+The best time to visit Virginia Beach is between May and September, when the water is warm enough for swimming.
+From adventure and water parks to seafood and beautiful beachfront, Virginia Beach is a wonderful place for a family vacation.

-Start you day off by heading down to the beach for sunbathing and swimming with the kids.
-If you’re interested in surfing, surf lessons, parasailing, or stand up paddleboading, you’ll find those options as well.
+Start your day by heading down to the beach to sunbathe and swim with the kids.
+If you’re interested in surfing, surf lessons, parasailing, or standup paddleboarding, you’ll also find those options.

 On the main strip, at the Oceanfront, you’ll have the Atlantic Fun Park.
 The park has a Ferris Wheel, go-karts, and a number of other thrill rides.
-If you’re looking for a little adventure, head over to The Adventure Park five minutes down the road and go ziplining!
+If you’re looking for adventure, head to The Adventure Park five minutes down the road and go ziplining!

 If you’re a seafood lover, then you’re in luck!
 The Oceanfront has a number of great seafood restaurants to satisfy your taste buds.
-Rockefellers Restaurant and Waterman’s Surfside Grille are two great options that won’t disappoint!
+An orange crush cocktail at Waterman’s Surfside Grille is a must!